 Tips and Recipe FAQ:

 You can use any size grater.
-I used a small grater and in hindsight, I think the larger shreds of carrot would have been better.
-The flavor is the same, but the thicker shreds show up more in every bite.
+I used a small grater, and in hindsight, I think the larger carrot shreds would have been better.
+The flavor is the same, but the thicker shreds appear more in every bite.

 The best way to check to see if a mug cake is done is by touching the cake.
 Due to the microwave and how it cooks the cake, the standard toothpick test isn't as reliable.

-If your mug cake has a little bounce back when you touch it, or if it isn't sticky, you are good to go.
+You are good to go if your mug cake has a little bounce back when you touch it or isn’t sticky.

-To be honest, the answer is it varies.
-Depending on the power of your microwave, the size of your mug, and other variables the cooking time can vary by almost a minute.
+The answer is it varies.
+Depending on the power of your microwave, the size of your mug, and other variables, the cooking time can vary by almost a minute.

-Just make sure to stop and check on your cake as you are heating it up.
-That way you don't over-bake it.
+Just make sure to stop and check on your cake as you heat it up.
+That way, you don’t over-bake it.
 Or if you finish the time and it is still a bit sticky, place it back in the microwave and cook a little longer.

 Craving more gluten free mug cake recipes?